Aegis-ID/my_C_Library/readme.txt

 My C_Library, containing useful functions for my EPITECH projects.

-It contains base functions from my "piscine" at TECH,
+It contains all my "piscine" functions at TECH,
-+ Other useful functions I needed for my projects,
++ new functions I needed for my projects.
-+ CSFML functions for a potential game in C,

-make base : for base functions, make new : for functions I created not included in base, make printf : for my_printf, make csfml : for csfml lib, make all : do I need to specify?
+make base : for base functions, make new : for my new functions, make printf : for my_printf, make all : for... all?